onias17/sot-electric/README.md

 ## What is SOT: Electric?

-Sons of Thunder: Electric is an electrical business app where users can visit and schedule appointments to receive a wide variety of electrical services for thier residential, commercial and/or industrial buildings.
+Sons of Thunder: Electric is an electrician business app where users can visit and schedule appointments to receive a wide variety of electrical services for thier residential, commercial and/or industrial buildings.
 Users can create a profile to schedule, review, edit, reschedule and cancel existing appointments.

-## Technologies Used:
+## Technologies Used
 * Mongoose
 * Express
 * React.js